-"Very well, Arthur; if you won't take it," she said.
-"I should scarcely have thought this the occasion for mere pride."
+'Very well, Arthur; if you won't take it,' she said.
+'I should scarcely have thought this the occasion for mere pride.'

-"The tenth," she continued, as she squeezed the envelope into her purse, with only the least hardening of voice, "although I daresay you have not troubled to remember it-the tenth will be the eighteenth anniversary of our wedding-day.
+'The tenth,' she continued, as she squeezed the envelope into her purse, with only the least hardening of voice, 'although I daresay you have not troubled to remember it-the tenth will be the eighteenth anniversary of our wedding-day.
 It makes parting, however advisable, and though only for the few days we should think nothing of in happier circumstances, a little harder to bear.
 But there, all will come right.
 You will see things in a different light, perhaps.
-Words may wound, but time will heal."
-But even as she looked now closely into his colourless, sunken face some distant memory seemed to well up irresistibly-the memory of eyes just as naïve, just as unassuming, that even in claiming her love had expressed only their own stold unworthiness.
+Words may wound, but time will heal.'
+But even as she now looked closely into his colourless sunken face some distant memory seemed to well up irresistibly-the memory of eyes just as ingenuous, and as unassuming that even in claiming her love had expressed only their stolid unworthiness.

-"Did you know it? have you seen it?" she said, stooping forward a little.
-"I believe in spite of all . . . " He gazed on solemnly, almost owlishly out of his fading mask.
+'Did you know it? have you seen it?' she said, stooping forward a little.
+'I believe in spite of all....'
+He gazed on solemnly, almost owlishly, out of his fading mask.

-"Wait till Mr. Bethany tells you; you will believe it perhaps from him."
+'Wait till Mr Bethany tells you; you will believe it perhaps from him.'
 He saw the grey-gloved hand a little reluctantly lifted towards him.

-"Goodbye, Sheila," he said, and turned dimly back to the window.
+'Good-bye, Sheila,' he said, and turned mechanically back to the window.